-If a certificate program’s faculty wish to commit to serving University Special students, and they have consulted their relevant school/college academic dean, they may submit a proposal for approval to their appropriate school/college APC.
-If the APC approves the request, the school/college dean may forward the request to the University Academic Planning Council, with a memo of support.
-Approval from the UAPC is needed before the infrastructure to serve University Special students is created and placed in ISIS.
+If a certificate program’s faculty wish to commit to serving University Special students, and they have consulted their relevant school/college academic dean, they may submit a proposal for approval through Lumen Programs.
+With department, school/college, and UAPC approval, the infrastructure to serve University Special students is created and placed in the student information system.

 A proposal of this nature must be explicit that this opportunity is intended by the faculty, and must explain how the certificate is designed and resourced to accommodate the extra University Special students, keeping in mind that Special students enroll in courses as space allows, and that the program is making commitment to an increased academic administration and advising responsibility.

 For more detailed information regarding what will be required in a proposal requesting ability to serve University Special students, please consult section 12 of the certificate guidelines, here: Guidelines for Undergraduate Certificate Programs.

 - Certificates - Undergraduate - FAQ: How is serving University Special students different than serving undergraduate students?

 - Certificates - General - FAQ: How do I declare or cancel students in the certificate program?

 - Certificates - Undergraduate - FAQ: How is undergraduate certificate progress tracked?